-I planned to skip this inauguration, I didn’t vote for Donald Trump, (Hillary either).
-I found him egregiously profane, inadequate as a moral example, unworthy of the office (my standards have dropped considerably) and I found him unreliable in his rhetoric.
-I don’t believe he’s racist or misogynistic though you wouldn’t know it from his tweets.
+He was unworthy of the office (and my standards have dropped considerably).
 As the campaign slugged away for EVER, I found myself becoming more entrenched in the Never Trump camp.
-I felt justified, slept well with my choice.
-I was extremely disenfranchised by the Christian Right’s endorsement of him, feeling like they abandoned everything they ever stood for.
-I still do.
+I slept well with my choice.
+I was angry at the Christian Right’s endorsement of him.
+The height of hypocrisy to me when remembering how they lamented Bill Clinton.
 Never was I more surprised than when he won.
-I entirely underestimated the voting populous.
-(Bruce–“Not me!”)
+I entirely underestimated the voters, (Bruce–“Not me!”)

 May we continue to do justly, love mercy and walk humbly as we evaluate, speak, dialog and hold this new administration accountable with the power of our votes.